jcorioland/hybrid-k8s/README.md

 #### External services

 When working in a cloud-hybrid environment, it is common to have to deal with external backend services that are running outside the Kubernetes cluster.
-They can be either running elsewhere in the cloud or on premise, for example.
+They can be either running elsewhere in the cloud or on premise.
+A good practice is to abstract these external endpoints from within the cluster, using a Kubernetes Service.

-In those cases you can use services without selector:
+In these cases you can use services without selector:

 ```yaml
 kind: Service